TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 ### Enable Notifications

 Notification APIs allow you to get instant notifications whenever an action is performed (create/update/delete) on the records of a module.
-The system notifies you of the event on the URL provided.
+The system notifies you of the event to the URL provided.
 The [Zoho Flow webhook that you have created](#create-a-zoho-flow-webhook) will be set as the URL here.
 * channel_id
   * The given value is sent back in notification URL body to make sure that the notification is for a particular channel.
 Can be any arbitrary number.
 * events